-Growing a badge-of-honor tomato starts with choosing the perfect variety, sowing it properly, and providing it with a little TLC until it sets root.
-Determinate varieties of tomatoes will produce one large crop, then die off towards the end of the season while indeterminate varieties will continue to produce fruit throughout the growing season, sometimes even up until the first frost.
-And a third type, heirloom varieties, consists of generations-old seeds grown for their specific unique characteristics, like taste, texture, color, and shape.
+Growing a tomato starts with choosing the perfect variety, sowing it properly, and providing it with a little TLC until it sets root.
+Determinate varieties of tomatoes will produce one large crop and then die off toward the end of the season.
+Indeterminate varieties will continue to produce fruit throughout the growing season, sometimes even up until the first frost.
+And a third category, heirloom, consists of generations-old seeds grown for their specific characteristics, including taste, texture, color, and shape.

 When planting your tomatoes, select a sunny space in your garden with well-draining soil.
-Adding compost or all-purpose organic fertilizer to the mix before planting will assure your plants get enough nutrients to thrive.
-Then, start your plants as seed indoors or buy seedlings from a nursery, sowing them directly into the ground once the risk of the last frost has passed and the nights begin to warm.
+Adding compost or all-purpose organic fertilizer to the soil before planting will assure your plants get enough nutrients to thrive.
+Then, start your plants from seed indoors, or buy seedlings from a nursery, planting them directly in the ground once the risk of frost has passed and the nights begin to warm.

 02 of 06

-Gardeners aren't the only ones who love tomatoes—pests and diseases can set in and infect your crop if you're not careful.
-Most commonly, moldy residue found in last year's soil can produce early blight in tomato plants that are constantly wet.
+Gardeners aren't the only ones who love tomatoes; pests and diseases can set in and infect your crop if you're not careful.
+Most commonly, moldy residue in the soil can produce early blight in tomato plants that are constantly wet.
 To prevent this, make sure to clean away the fall debris from your garden before planting, and allow the soil to dry out between waterings.
-Similarly, late blight can devastate whole crops—it spreads fast, so remove any noticeably affected plants from your garden before the fungus sets in.
-Another disease, blossom end rot, produces hard, brown patches on tomatoes and can be caused by too much nitrogen in the soil or uneven watering.
+Similarly, late blight can devastate whole crops.
+It spreads fast, so remove any noticeably affected plants from your garden before the fungus sets in.
+Another disease, blossom end rot, produces hard brown patches on tomatoes and can be caused by too much nitrogen in the soil or uneven watering.

 03 of 06